 Ashwagandha Powder Can Be Had in a Variety of Different Ways

 Ashwagandha powder, which is a staple in Ayurveda, can control the effects of stress by regulating the levels of cortisol and other hormones in the body.
+Indirectly, it also helps to regulate blood pressure; as high levels of cortisol in the body lead to a high blood pressure.
 The Ashwagandha herb is abundantly available in India, Nepal and China.
 It can be had as a tablet or as a powder.
 The powder is generally easier to mix with other ingredients.
 Ashwagandha powder can be made into a decoction or tea.
 It can either be consumed on its own or in a mixture comprising turmeric and other herbs.

 This Ayurvedic Treasure Has Cosmetic Benefits as Well

 Ashwagandha is an active ingredient found in several shampoos.
 The root of the herb contains compounds that cleanse the skin and help in anti-ageing.
-It helps in reducing the greying of black hair and controls dandruff.
+It helps to reduce symptoms of greying hair and controls dandruff.
 If you want supple and smooth skin, a paste comprising Dried Ginger powder, Ashwagandha Powder and Lemon Juice in equal parts can be used as a toner.

 Ashwagandha Powder is a Good Anti-Inflammatory Agent